 - Click on the title of the course to view all items placed on reserve.
 Click again on the title of the reserve item to view its library location and current availability status.

-If you have questions, please contact Information Commons or Science Library circulation desk.
+If you have questions, please contact Information Commons.

-Faculty members of Butler University may request that library-owned or personal materials be placed on Reserve at Irwin Library.
+Faculty members of Butler University may request that library-owned or personal materials be placed on Reserve at Irwin or Science.
 Materials may be placed on Reserve for assigned class readings, and not for suggested readings, browsing, or other casual use.
 The following items can be placed on Reserve:

 - Books, Scores, CDs, DVDs, LP records and other materials owned by Butler faculty or Butler University Libraries (except reference books that can only be used in the library, or archived materials that can only be used in the Rare Books Room).
 Personally recorded copies of multimedia reserve materials (e.g., DVDs or CDs) are discouraged.
 When possible, library-owned copies should be placed on reserve.
 In the event the library does not own a copy, every attempt will be made to acquire a library copy.
 If you would like the library to purchase material that supports your class, please contact your Library Liaison.